top of page

 Best Food Trucks in Asheville—A Local’s Perspective

 Growing up, I thought food trucks were invented in Asheville.
 You can’t blame a guy.
-With all the festivals, concerts, farmer’s markets and so on, on a good day you’ll see at least a half dozen of these bad boys parked all across the city.
+With all the festivals, and farmer’s markets and so on, on a good day you’ll see at least a half dozen of these bad boys parked all across the city.
 Imagine my surprise when I realized that other towns had their own food trucks.

-Turns out the first food truck was actually a hotdog-car.
-The Oscar Mayer Wienermobile to be exact.
+For you historians out there, you may be interested to know that the first food truck was actually the Oscar Mayer Wienermobile.
 So says my research.
 Scrapped for metal to aid the war effort in the '40s.

 All that is to say, food trucks are a crucial aspect of the Asheville culinary ecosystem.
-And as ephemeral as they are, I thought it would be useful to break down some of my personal favorites.
-So read on and discover five of the best food trucks in Asheville.
+And as ephemeral as they are, I thought it would be useful to break down some of my personal favorites, so read on and discover five of the best food trucks in Asheville.

 best food trucks in Asheville - bibimbap